prjemian/hdf5gateway/hdf5gateway/trunk/hdf5gateway.rst

 HDF5gateway: HDF5 File I/O Support
 ============================================================

-The IgorPro functions in this file provide support to read and write certain HDF5 data files including attributes.
+HDF5gateway makes it easy to read a HDF5 file into an IgorPro folder, including group and dataset attributes, such as a NeXus data file, modify it, and then write it back out.

 .. index:: goal